ImZaharias/ImZaharias/README.md

 - 🎖 **6 years in the Greek Special Forces** – discipline, resilience, teamwork, adaptability
 - 🎓 Transitioned into tech through the **Coding Factory bootcamp (AUEB)** and my ongoing **MSc in Informatics (UniPi)**
 - 💼 Worked as a **Data Entry Agent at eFood** – building strong attention to detail and data-handling skills
-- 💻 Now a **Salesforce Application Engineer at Deloitte Digital** – working on an internal support project focused on flows, configurations, troubleshooting, deployments, and data management (with occasional Apex when needed)
+- 💻 Now a **Salesforce Application Developer at Deloitte Digital** – working on an internal support project focused on flows, configurations, troubleshooting, deployments, and data management (with occasional Apex when needed)
 - 🚀 Passionate about solving problems, building reliable solutions, and constantly improving my technical skills